Friday, 26 November 2021

 An old steam engine, one of many attractions at the Railway Station.
 Built in 1930.

 The railway station has many attractions.
-Three beautifully restored steam engines are placed in the open for everyone to see and appreciate them.
-These are marvellous machines and you can see them in almost their original condition.
-The small beautiful building of the railway itself is a good example of nineteenth-century architecture.
-The railway station is still functional and as it lies on the main Lahore - Peshawar line, so quite regularly receives trains.
+Three beautifully restored steam engines are displayed in the open for everyone to see and appreciate.
+These are marvelous machines, and you can observe them in almost their original condition.
+The small, charming building of the railway station itself is a fine example of nineteenth-century architecture.
+The station is still fully functional, and since it lies on the main Lahore–Peshawar line, it regularly receives trains.

 A view of the platform.